Jimi Petulla: Career as an entrepreneur

 Radio Connection was launched in 1986, with student placed by Petulla inside a real radio station to serve as apprentices while learning the trade from an on-air radio DJ.
 Petulla launched Recording Connection in 1989 which again used the mentor/apprentice method of education for aspiring audio engineers and music producers.

 Along the way, Petulla became interested in movie-making and in 1999 launched Film Connection, a mentor-apprentice school for aspiring filmmakers.

 Today, Radio Connection, Recording Connection, Film Connection, and CASA Schools are part of RRFC, Inc.

 Film career

 Petulla’s career in filmmaking started as an actor.
 He first appeared as "Toby" in Silk n' Sabotage in 1994.

 In 1997, he appeared in the part of "Bennett" in The P.A.C.K. series from Mattel.

 In 2001, he wrote, starred and produced the film Reversal, which drew heavily on his experiences as a high school wrestler.

 In 2006, Petulla and Brian Kraft worked on the independent film The Brandon Corey Story in which he played the lead role and served as producer.
 In 2009 they released The Fall of America and the Western World.

+In 2024, Petulla released "Trust in Love," about a high school kid with a music producer dad (Petulla) who has managed to let work break up his family.
+In addition to his role in the film, Petulla produced and wrote the screenplay which has won 22 film festival awards.